 Who is eligible for membership?
-Any woman, man, or teen who desires to support Clay County Florida nonprofits AND commits to donating $100 per quarterly meeting is eligible for membership. *Note: the donation amount for teens is $10 per meeting.
+Any woman or teen* who desires to support Clay County Florida nonprofits AND commits to donating $100 per quarterly meeting is eligible for membership. *Note: the donation amount for teens is $10 per meeting.
 Teen meeting dates are still being determined.

 Which organizations are eligible for donations?
 To be considered for a donation from 100+ Who Care About Clay County, the organization must be a certified 501(c)3 headquartered in and serving Clay County, Florida.
 Charities may not be political or divisive in nature.

 What is a 501(c)3 charity?
 Being a 501(c)3 charity means the charity has been approved by the IRS as a tax-exempt nonprofit whose purpose is to benefit the general public through philanthropic goals that aim to improve the quality of life for the community and beyond.

 Are the not-for-profits that are awarded donations required to share how they use the funds?
-Yes, any not-for-profit that is awarded funds from 100+ Who Care About Clay is required to submit a budget report and description of how the funds were used to benefit the underserved in Clay County.
+Yes, any not-for-profit that is awarded funds from 100+ Who Care About Clay is required to submit a description of how the funds were used to benefit the underserved in Clay County.
 Recipients are also invited to the next quarter’s meeting to share with our members about how funds were used.

 Are faith-based organizations eligible to receive donations?
-Yes, a faith-based organization is eligible to be nominated provided the funds are used for a specific project that supports the underserved in Clay County (example: a faith-based organization runs a shelter for the homeless).
+Yes, a faith-based organization is eligible to be nominated provided the funds are used for a specific project that supports the underserved in Clay County (example: a faith-based organization that runs a shelter for the homeless).